liberland/translations/README.md

     make init

-This will clone the source directories into the subdirectory of the translations git called *source*.
+This will clone the source directories into the *source* subdirectory of the translations git.
 This only needs to be done once.
 Next, type

     make